-During the hot and humid summer months, some of you may experience some swelling.
-A lymphatic massage or even a relaxation or esoteric massage are great treatments to help alleviate any edema signs.
+During the hot and humid summer months, some of you may experience some swelling are great treatments to help alleviate any edema signs.

 At Gaia we have wonderfully skilled therapists available and we offer an extensive range of massage therapy.
 We also offer Gift Vouchers if you wish to treat a loved one.